tum-i6/VTPRL/README.md

 - Maybe the simulator cannot start the gRPC server on the port provided in configuration.xml - check the simulator log file Player.log.

 # Authors and acknowledgment
-The work has been performed in the project AI4DI: Artificial Intelligence for Digitizing Industry, under grant agreement No. 826060.
+The work has been performed in the following two projects:
+- AI4DI: Artificial Intelligence for Digitizing Industry, under grant agreement No. 826060.
 The project is co-funded by grants from Germany, Austria, Finland, France, Norway, Latvia, Belgium, Italy, Switzerland, and the Czech Republic, and by the Electronic Component Systems for European Leadership Joint Undertaking (ECSEL JU).
+- A-IQ READY: Artificial Intelligence using Quantum Measured Information for Realtime Distributed Systems at the Edge, under grant agreement No. 101096658.
+The project is funded within the Chips Joint Undertaking (Chips JU) - the Public-Private Partnership for research, development, and innovation under Horizon Europe – and National Authorities.